osj007/pay-calculator/README.md

 ## Reason For This Project

-I built this after learning about recursion, I wanted to build an application that could work for me in my day to day.
+I built this after learning about recursion, I wanted to create an application that could work for me in my day to day.
 So I built something that could better calculate our household income.

 ## Getting Started

 Upon launch of program you will be asked "Who is using this?"
-There you will have up to 3 attempts at entering a valid using.
-If the user is not stored then the program will exit and close.
+There you will have up to 3 attempts at entering a valid user.
+If the user is not stored, then the program will exit and close.

 ![unauthorized user](screenshots/unauthUser.png):